NTI-Gymnasieingenjor/lunchpad/documentation.md

 Times are formatted in 24 hour time with a colon between the hour and minute and a dash between the start and ending of the lunch time: *12:00-12:20*.

-Below is an example of how both file can be written.
+Below is an example of how the file can be written.

 *Tags and Lunch schedule respectivly:*